sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 ## Advanced set up
 * If you want convenient mappings and cooler stuff like fancier code completion and snippets, follow the steps below
+* This configuration is ripped almost straight from lspconfig docs
+    * You can use a different set of plugins and mappings you can use as you get more skilled

 ### Step 1: Do steps 1 and 2 in the basic setup
 * Already did the basic set up?